apache/arrow/python/doc/pandas.rst

 The equivalent to a Pandas DataFrame in Arrow is a :class:`pyarrow.table.Table`.
 Both consist of a set of named columns of equal length.
-While Pandas only supports flat columnas, the Table also provides nested columns, thus it can represent more data than a DataFrame, so a full conversion is not always possible.
+While Pandas only supports flat columns, the Table also provides nested columns, thus it can represent more data than a DataFrame, so a full conversion is not always possible.

 Conversion from a Table to a DataFrame is done by calling